 Cars typically lose up to 11% of their value just when you drive it off the lot, and as much as 20% by the end of the first year.
 And that amount continues to depreciate, even as you pay on your loan for the full amount.

 You might find yourself stuck in the unfortunate position that you owe more than your car is actually worth.
-But in order to transfer the title to another person, you’re required to pay off your car loan in full.
+But in order to transfer the title to another person, you’re required to pay off your loan in full.

 So how can you come up with the money?
 If your credit is decent, you might be able to get a personal loan through a credit union or online lender.

 You use the funds from that loan to pay off the remainder of your car loan.
-Yes, you’ll still be paying money on a car you don’t own, but it will be much less expensive, especially if you’re having trouble coming up with your current payment.
+Yes, you’ll still be paying money on a car you don’t own, but it will be much less expensive, especially if you’re having trouble coming up with your current monthly payment.

 If you still need a car, try to borrow enough to buy a cheap used car that will get you where you need to go.
-You’ll still have transportation and hopefully will be paying just a fraction of your former loan payments.
+You’ll still have transportation and hopefully will be paying just a fraction of your former monthly payments.

 That’s because you’re still held responsible for whatever amount is still owed on the car after the trade-in value is subtracted from your loan balance.